gorangajic/react-svg-morph/README.md

 ## Related

-- [react-icons](https://github.com/gorangajic/react-icons/) it work with react-icons out of the box because they are all normalized to the same size
+- it works with [react-icons](https://github.com/gorangajic/react-icons/) out of the box because they are all normalized to the same size

 ## License